Skip to content

 Children doing a science experiment at home

 You do not need a lab coat or expensive equipment to do real science.
-Most of the best experiments for kids use items you already have at home — vinegar, paper towels, a glass of sparkling water.
-The goal is not just the wow moment, but the understanding of why it happened.
+Many of the best experiments for kids use household items like vinegar, paper towels, and sparkling water.

 1. Baking Soda and Vinegar Volcano